xdan/jodit/src/core/async/README.md

-# Async module
+# Async Module

-The module is designed to work with asynchronous operations inside the editor.
+The Async module is designed to handle asynchronous operations within the editor.

-## Why
+## Purpose

-Jodit editor can be created, deleted and re-created.
-All asynchronous operations should be destroyed along with it.
+The Jodit editor can be created, deleted, and re-created.
+All asynchronous operations associated with it should be properly handled.

-If, for example, do this:
+For example, consider the following code:

 ```js
 const jodit = Jodit.make('#editor');